 - The electrical power factor of single phase induction motors is low as compared to three phase induction motors.

-- For same size, the single phase induction motors develop about 50% of the output as that of three phase induction motors.
+- For the same size, the single-phase induction motors develop about 50% of the output as that of three phase induction motors.

 - The starting torque is also low for asynchronous motors / single phase induction motor.

-- The efficiency of single phase induction motors is less as compare it to the three phase induction motors.
+- The efficiency of single phase induction motors is less compared to that of three-phase induction motors.

 Rotor of Single Phase Induction MotorThe construction of the rotor of the single-phase induction motor is similar to the squirrel cage three-phase induction motor.
 The rotor is cylindrical and has slots all over its periphery.
 The slots are not made parallel to each other but are a little bit skewed as the skewing prevents magnetic locking of stator and rotor teeth and makes the working of induction motor more smooth and quieter, i.e. less noise.
 The squirrel cage rotor consists of aluminium, brass or copper bars.
 These aluminium or copper bars are called rotor conductors and placed in the slots on the periphery of the rotor.
 The copper or aluminium rings permanently short the rotor conductors called the end rings.
 To provide mechanical strength, these rotor conductors are braced to the end ring and hence form a complete closed circuit resembling like a cage and hence got its name as squirrel cage induction motor.
 As end rings permanently short the bars, the rotor electrical resistance is very small and it is not possible to add external resistance as the bars get permanently shorted.
 The absence of slip ring and brushes make the construction of single phase induction motor very simple and robust.